 For the year ended December 31, 2021, approximately 31.8% of our net revenue was generated from the sale of advertising in our core radio business, excluding Reach Media.
 Within our core radio business, four (Houston, Washington, DC, Atlanta and Baltimore) of the 13 markets in which we operated radio stations throughout 2021 or a portion thereof accounted for approximately 53.8% of our radio station net revenue for the year ended December 31, 2021.
 Revenue from the operations of Reach Media, along with revenue from both the Houston and Washington, DC markets accounted for approximately 19.3% of our total consolidated net revenue for the year ended December 31, 2021.
 Revenue from the operations of Reach Media, along with revenue from the four significant contributing radio markets, accounted for approximately 27.5% of our total consolidated net revenue for the year ended December 31, 2021.
-Adverse events or conditions (economic, including government cutbacks or otherwise) could lead to declines in the contribution of Reach Media or declines in one or more of the four significant contributing radio markets, which could have a material adverse effect on our overall financial performance and results of operations.
+Adverse events or conditions (economic, including government cutbacks or otherwise) could lead to declines in the contribution of Reach Media adverse effect on our overall financial performance and results of operations.